harvester/vm-dhcp-controller/README.md

 ## How does the kubevirt-ip-helper work?

-When KubeVirt Virtual Machines are created the kubevirt-ip-helper controllers picks them up and creates static DHCP reservations in the form of Virtual Machines Network Configuration objects and then assign them to an IPPool so they will be picked up by the internal DHCP service.
+When KubeVirt Virtual Machines are created the kubevirt-ip-helper controllers picks them up and creates static DHCP reservations in the form of VirtualMachineNetworkConfiguration objects and then assign them to an IPPool so they will be picked up by the internal DHCP service.
 The following image gives an overview about the internals of the kubevirt-ip-helper:

 ![kubevirt-ip-helper](image/kubevirt-ip-helper.png)